 When it comes to the best graphics cards, Nvidia’s varied selection of awesome graphics cards is unrivaled.
 From the wickedly powerful GeForce RTX 2080 Ti to the entry-level GTX 1050 – and everything in between.
 Nvidia remains the crowned ruler of the graphics world.

-However, creators, gamers and data scientists are always demanding new graphics technology and faster hardware, so the best graphics card is never enough.
-This is why Nvidia created Volta – the next generation architecture for professionals and creatives.
+But, because both professionals and gamers are always demanding new graphics technology and more powerful hardware, the best graphics card will never be good enough.
+This is why Nvidia Volta was created – the next-generation architecture for creatives and professionals.

-That’s not to say that Nvidia Volta isn’t exciting – it definitely is – especially when its developments in AI-powered Tensor cores has trickled down to Nvidia Turing GeForce graphics cards like the GeForce RTX 2080 Ti and RTX 2080.
+But, that’s not to say that Nvidia Volta isn’t exciting – it certainly is – especially when its developments in AI-powered Tensor cores has trickled down to Nvidia Turing GeForce graphics cards like the GeForce RTX 2080 Ti and RTX 2080.

 Cut to the chase

 - What is it?
 Nvidia's next-gen, 12nm GPU line

 - When is it out?
 The Tesla V100 and Titan V are out now

 - What will it cost? $2,999 (£2,800, AU$4,699) to start

 Nvidia Volta release date

-As mentioned, Nvidia's Volta architecture is already on the market, albeit not in any form that you're likely to slide into your gaming PC.
-The Tesla V100 was first out the gate in May 2017, as a professional-level GPU built to empower artificial intelligence applications and help run data centers.
-It's not a consumer-level device by any stretch of the imagination.
+We already mentioned that Nvidia Volta is available now, but not in any from that you’ll slip into your gaming PC.
+The Nvidia Tesla V100 hit the streets in May 2017, as a pro-level GPU built to empower AI workloads and run data centers.
+It’s not a consumer-level device by any stretch of the imagination.

 On the other hand, the Nvidia Titan V – released in December 2017 – is considered a consumer device, but you might scoff at the $2,999 (about £2149, AU$3800) price point.
 The Titan V is targeted towards researchers and other high-performance computing needs rather than making PlayerUnknown's Battlegrounds look pretty.